Friday 28th January

 All competitions are to be played from Red tee markers (Ladies).

 Ladies competition bookings.
-For all weekend competitions lady members can add their name to the draw sheet in the ladies locker room up until 6pm on the Wednesday prior to the competition weekend.
-At 6pm on the booking date (as shown on the fixture list) the entries will be closed and any unused times will be released.
+For all weekend competitions lady members can add their name to BRS up until 6pm on the Wednesday prior to the competition weekend.
+Booking on BRS will be available for 3 weeks prior to that date (start date for booking shown as booking date on website fixture list).
+Unused times will be released based on procedure agreed at Club Council.

 Ladies Fixtures Information